sarahbachernegg/supabase-support-casebook/README.md

 error = null
 ```

-In my reproduction, the query was not failing.
-RLS was enabled, but no matching `select` policy allowed the authenticated user to read the row.
+The important detail is that this is not always a failed query.
+In my reproduction, the request succeeded, but RLS filtered out every row because no matching select policy allowed the authenticated user to read the data.

+This case helped me separate two things that are easy to mix up when debugging Supabase issues:

+authentication: is the user signed in?
+authorization: is this user allowed to see these rows?

 [Read case](cases/01-auth-rls-empty-results.md)